Module Code

 In Stage 3 year, you will be expected to carry out either a significant piece of literature research or a practical investigation [40CATS] on a relevant topic.
 You will receive support through a series of workshops and from a supervisor who will guide you in terms of how to carry out your research and will provide feedback to you at regular intervals during the report write up stage.
 In Stage 4 you will undertake a year-long research project at Masters level.

-Students taking Food Quality, Safety and Nutrition undertake can undertake an optional work-placement of at least 16 weeks (560 hours) between Stage 2 and Stage 3 of their degree.
+Students taking Food Science and Nutrition undertake can undertake an optional work-placement of at least 16 weeks (560 hours) between Stage 2 and Stage 3 of their degree.
 This is a significant learning and employability enhancement opportunity.
 The placement is assessed and counts as 5% towards your degree classification.
 You will be responsible for attaining your placement, supported by a Work placement and careers advisor and a programme of workshops.
 For many students this is the most important aspect of the degree.
 It enables you to experience the types of jobs which are available on graduation and through the preparation of Cv’s, interviews etc. ensures you are well prepared for the job market on graduation.
 See the section on Careers for example placement hosts.

 Each year, our second year students attend a Student Launchpad event facilitated by the Institute of Food Science & Technology to provide them with networking opportunities through mixing with industry mentors and allow them to gain valuable insights into possible careers in all aspects of the food supply chain.